-Wow.
 This book is unbelievably good.
-A masterpiece of a story with beautiful writing and wonderful characters.
+A Gentleman in Moscow is a masterpiece of a story with beautiful writing and wonderful characters.

-It’s laugh out loud funny and a tear jerker.
-I savoured every word.
-Truly a charming story and one of my favourite reads in 2018.
+This book is laugh out loud funny and a bit of a tear jerker as well.
+It really is such a charming story and one of my favourite reads in 2018.

 In 1922, Count Alexander Rostov is deemed an unrepentant aristocrat by a Bolshevik tribunal, and is sentenced to house arrest in the Metropol, a grand hotel across the street from the Kremlin.
 Rostov, an indomitable man of erudition and wit, has never worked a day in his life, and must now live in an attic room while some of the most tumultuous decades in Russian history are unfolding outside the hotel’s doors.
 Unexpectedly, his reduced circumstances provide him entry into a much larger world of emotional discovery.